Fighting cancer with diet and lifestyle

 Dr. Michael Greger’s Daily Dozen:

-For further help with meal planning, Dr. Greger’s Daily Dozen (click here) is a checklist of twelve food categories designed to encourage people to include a wide variety of nutrient-rich, plant-based foods in their daily diet.
-It is not a strict meal plan, but rather a flexible framework to guide healthy eating choices.
+For further help with meal planning, Dr. Greger’s Daily Dozen (click here) is a checklist of twelve food categories designed to encourage people to include various nutrient-rich, plant-based foods in their daily diet.
+It is not a strict meal plan but a flexible framework to guide healthy eating choices.
 Here’s what it includes:

 • 12 categories: leafy greens, other vegetables, fruits, berries, nuts and seeds, legumes, whole grains, spices, beverages, flaxseed/chia seeds, turmeric, and exercise.